Minister defends immigration lawyer task force as critics brand it ‘red herring’

 More men with luggage were pictured walking up a gangway to the barge on Tuesday.

+The Home Office said the first asylum seekers are now being housed on the barge after it “successfully completed all health, fire and safety checks”, adding: “The number of people on board will increase gradually with more arrivals later this week and in the coming months.”

-The number of migrants staying in hotels now stands at more than 50,000, according to official figures.
+The number of migrants staying in hotels as temporary accommodation stood at more than 50,000 in June – up by about 10,000 since December, according to official figures.

 Mr Chalk said the backlog of asylum claims has decreased by 17,000 over “recent weeks”.